Are you looking for reasons for testing your goats because others are doing it?

-I recently came into a discussion on testing your goats and was very intrigued.
+I recently came into a discussion on reasons for testing your goats and was very intrigued.
 Quite frankly, I didn’t know it was a big deal because I had never dealt with any of these in my herd!

 However, they ARE becoming more and more of a big deal as producers and buyers are becoming more aware of bio-security.
 I’m a huge proponent of being proactive with raising animals.
 And I run a closed herd.